purekevin/seattle-lab-tools/README.md

 4. Ensure the networking is setup as static and not DHCP

 Update script with your Lab/vcenter defaults
+1. vCenter Customization script for your liinux VM - There is a customization script template/XML file in this rep.  You can use your own, or download and import this XML file and modify to work in your environment.
-	vCenter Customization script for your liinux VM - Update for your labs env - ntp, default route, etc.
+   Update for your labs env - ntp, default route, etc.
-	Know your root password and set it in the template Enable root ssh:  modify /etc/ssh/sshd_config:
-	PermitRootLogin yes

 Update PowerCLI config to ignore invalid certs
     Set-PowerCLIConfiguration -InvalidCertificateAction Ignore